Caidreabh Gàidheil

 Nova Scotia Gaels Jam 2019, Tatamagouche

-** Prior to the Jam, we will ask each participant to commit to refraining from using any illegal drugs, alcohol, or marijuana before or during any of the Jam Zoom sessions.
+** During the Jam we ask each participant to commit to refraining from using any illegal drugs, alcohol, or marijuana during the Jam.
 We do not judge the use of these substances.
 Rather, we want to create the clearest and most focused space possible for our community.
 By committing to these sessions, you are agreeing to honour this agreement.
+Please reach out if you have any questions, concerns, or require the use of marijuana medicinally.

 Có bhios a' stiùireadh Caidreabh Gàidheil an t-Saoghail? | Who is putting on the World Gaels' Jam?